 Sexual Misconduct is contrary to UNF’s standards and may violate the law.
 This Regulation applies to all members of the University Community.
 It applies to actions regardless of where they occur, including those that take place in the University’s facilities, at a class, training program or event sponsored by the University at another location, any building owned or controlled by a student organization that is officially recognized by the University (such as a fraternity or sorority house), or elsewhere off campus.
 Any member of the University Community who violates this Regulation will be subject to disciplinary action and potentially criminal prosecution.
 To the extent a customer, vendor, or other person with whom UNF is affiliated engages in Sexual Misconduct, UNF will take appropriate corrective action.

-The University strives to provide programs, activities, services, and educational opportunities to all who interact with the University Community regarding Sexual Misconduct.
-Specific Sexual Misconduct and Title IX training, education, and awareness programming is provided to new faculty members and employees during orientation, during admissions for students, and annually thereafter for all.
-This training includes information regarding conduct and behaviors that constitute Sexual Misconduct, how to report allegations of Sexual Misconduct, and what services are available at the University and in the community to assist individuals who believe they have been subjected to Sexual Misconduct.

-In addition, the University ensures that its Title IX Coordinator, Deputy Title IX Coordinators, investigators, Decision-Makers, and those facilitating informal resolution are properly trained.
-This includes training on what constitutes Sexual Misconduct (including the definition of Title IX Sexual Harassment as defined by the U.S. Department of Education), the scope of the University’s education programs and activities, how this Regulation operates, how to conduct an investigation and grievance process, including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially including by avoiding pre-judgment of the facts at issue, conflicts of interest, and bias.
-Decision-Makers receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.
-Investigators also receive training on issues of relevance so that they may create an investigative report that fairly summarizes relevant evidence.

-The University has designated the Director of the Office of the Equal Opportunity and Inclusion (“EOI”) as its Title IX Coordinator.
+The University has designated the Director of the Office of Title IX and Civil Rights (“OTCR”) as its Title IX Coordinator.
 The Title IX Coordinator is authorized to coordinate the University’s efforts to comply with Title IX and this Regulation.
-Additionally, the Title IX Coordinator has delegated certain duties to Deputy Title IX Coordinators, which have been designated for each division within the University.
-A listing of these Deputy Title IX Coordinators can be accessed on UNF’s website at:

-https://www.unf.edu/Title_IX/Title_IX_Committee.aspx.

 This Regulation shall be disseminated to the University Community through the UNF website, new employee orientations, new student orientations, and other appropriate channels of communication.
 UNF will respond promptly to reported violations and will take prompt, effective action to prevent, to correct, and, if necessary, to discipline individuals and organizations who violate this Regulation.

-In addition, the University encourages safety among all the members of the University Community.
-For suggestions on how to reduce risk of sexual violence, please visit the University’s website at:

-https://www.unf.edu/Title_IX/Resources.aspx.

 DEFINITIONS

 Definitions of Sexual Harassment